bycolco/bycolco/README.md

-Hi there.
+**Hi there.**

-Here are some ideas of how I can _explain myself_ and what interests me now:
+Here are some ideas of how I can _explain myself_:

 - ⚡ Tech addict.
 - ❤️‍🔥 Art lover.
 - 🌱 Passionate about the power of plants.

+What interests me now:

+- 🐾 Digital privacy and online freedom.
 - 🎲 I enjoy encrypting things.